Disney's Animal Kingdom Theme Park

-Disney Is Helping Cotton-Tops in the Wild Disney has a particular fondness for cotton-top tamarins, especially since Disney’s Conservation Director, Dr. Anne Savage, is a world-renowned expert on the species.
+Disney has a particular fondness for cotton-tops tamarins since Disney’s Conservation Director, Dr. Anne Savage, is a world-renowned expert on the species.
 In Colombia, Disney’s support is helping to reverse the cotton-top decline by supporting work to protect and expand forest habitat for monkeys and other wildlife, reduce the illegal wildlife trade and create alternative income sources for community members as a way to protect forest resources.
 You will be amazed at the creative solutions local communities are involved in to help save cotton-top tamarins!

 Sometimes the best way to help wildlife is to help their human neighbors.
 In Colombia, the Disney Conservation Fund is working with the conservation group Proyecto Tití to reduce the use of forest products and develop new ways to provide local communities with a stable source of income.
 To get locals to use less firewood, Proyecto Tití reinvented the traditional binde cook stove and made a clay version that is 67% more efficient, using 5 logs instead of 15.
 The new binde stoves not only save trees for the tamarins, they also produce less smoke, leading to less eye and lung irritation.
 And the food is reported to taste just as good!

 To discourage the sale of tamarins as pets, Proyecto Tití created education programs to increase knowledge and appreciation for the monkeys.
 But support for the tamarins didn’t take off until Proyecto Tití began partnering with local women’s groups to create small business alternatives to the pet trade.
 Colombian women first learned to make plush cotton-top tamarin toys, which are now sold throughout Colombia, and then those same plush toys—prized possessions—were offered to young people in exchange for the sling shots used to hunt tamarins!

 Another new business taught women to crochet their traditional mochila bags using an abundant but unnatural resource—trash!
 Today, more than 3 million plastic bags have been recycled from local forests and communities and turned into beautiful eco-mochila tote bags.
 Disney’s partnership with Proyecto Tití is not only protecting cotton-tops and their forest habitats, but creating sustainable income for future generations of Colombians—and cleaning up the environment, too!

 Disney’s animal care experts recreate the forest habitats and diet of cotton-top tamarins based on their natural history.

 Wild cotton-top tamarins eat mostly fruits, insects and tree sap, but may occasionally eat bird eggs and lizards.
 The tamarins get the water they need from the fruits they eat or by licking the morning dew from leaves.
 Disney nutritionists prepare a nutritionally balanced tamarin diet and supplement it with fruits and vegetables like corn, apples, bananas and grapes.
 Peanuts, currants and various seeds are given throughout the day for training and enrichment and to stimulate foraging activities.
 Like some humans, cotton-tops prefer to eat their grapes peeled!
 Even in the wild they remove the skin of a fruit (or the shell of a seed) and eat only the fleshy part inside.

 Enrichment is a key theme at Disney.
 Our goal is to provide opportunities for the cotton-tops to display natural behaviors like hiding, resting, climbing and exploring while increasing their physical activity and offering real choices like in the wild.
 Coconut feeders and puzzle feeders containing special treats like carrots, pear, strawberry and kiwi are hung in various locations to encourage problem-solving and foraging.
 Artificial scents like perfumes or spices are used to provide olfactory variety and encourage scent-marking.

 At Disney’s Animal Kingdom park, animal care experts use positive training techniques to teach tamarins to come to a specific location and stand still, called “stationing.”
 Using a target tool, the animal care experts get the tiny monkeys to step voluntarily on scales to be weighed.
 Cotton-tops also learn to enter and exit their carriers on cue so that transporting the animals to other areas of the park—for medical treatment or to new exhibits—is a stress-free experience.

 The small size of cotton-top tamarins can make many medical procedures challenging.
 The skilled veterinarians at Disney’s Animal Kingdom park often use medical equipment that has been designed for premature human babies—such as a tiny face mask—in order to provide care for these small, one-pound monkeys.

 Cotton-tops are amazing athletes, weighing only 1 pound but able to leap 15 feet from a stationary branch!

 Cotton-tops spend most of their time leaping, jumping and climbing through the trees—their main form of transportation—and have been observed leaping almost 15 feet (4.5 m).
 To accomplish such a jump, they use their strong back legs to spring from one branch and large back feet and elongated thumbnails to catch hold of another.

 Cotton-top tamarins are beautifully adapted for living in the forest.
 They use their long tail for balance, and their keen eyesight and excellent depth perception for judging distances when leaping between trees.
 A strong sense of hearing also helps them identify predatory snakes and birds of prey that are often waiting for them to enter an open area of the forest.

 Cotton-tops have a sophisticated language with 38 distinct and grammatically structured calls that they learn from their family.
 Their repertoire includes 8 different types of chirps—short, high pitched calls used to indicate that food is nearby or to alert others of danger.
 Other vocalizations include trills, chatters, squeals, screams and whistles.

 Cotton-top tamarins live in families typically consisting of a male and female breeding pair and their offspring.
 Highly social—and territorial—they have a home range of 4 to 14 acres and can travel up to 1.2 miles per day (1.9 km).
 They spend their day actively protecting their territories from neighboring cotton-tops, with lots of eyes on the lookout for predators.

 After a 6-month pregnancy, females usually give birth to twins—once a year in the wild and up to twice a year in zoo environments.
 Newborns are completely dependent on their families for survival.
 The entire group helps with childcare, carrying infants on their backs until about 4 months of age, and teaching them everything they will need to know to survive as adults.

 Like people, cotton-tops sleep at night.
 In the wild they have multiple “sleeping trees” but generally do not use the same tree on consecutive nights.
 They move silently through the forest to avoid attracting any attention to where the group will sleep for the night.
 The entire group sleeps in the nook of a tree covered with vines to hide from predators.

 Cotton-tops eat more than 40 species of fruit, and they usually swallow the seeds!
 They can swallow seeds as big as peanuts—equivalent to a human swallowing an avocado pit.
 As tamarins travel through the forest, the seeds are eliminated in their feces, packed in their own natural “fertilizer.”
 Almost 80% of those seeds later germinate into new plants!

 What can you do to help Cotton-Top Tamarins—more than you might think!

-Buy a plush toy cotton-top tamarin from Proyecto Titi, since profits help the conservation group protect the real tamarins
+Buy a plush toy cotton-top tamarin from Proyecto Titi, since profits help the conservation group protect the real tamarins.

-Focus a school project on cotton-top tamarins, and share the tamarin conservation story with others!
+Focus a school project on cotton-top tamarins, and share the tamarin conservation story with others.